morristech/developer.sketchapp.com/_introduction/bundles.md

 Sketch uses this string internally to track the Plugin, store settings for it, etc.

-#### Update URL
+#### Appcast URL

-Specifies an update URL for the Plugin (currently unused, but documented for future-proofness).
+A string specifying a URL for the online appcast url.
+This is intended to be periodically checked by a plugin manager and used to determine what plugin updates are available for the user to install when they are ready.

 #### Compatible Version